wAIlma/SLR-NeSyAI-KGC-I40/schema/README.md

 ## Usage

+To use this ontology, follow these steps:

+1. Download or clone this repository.
+2. Import [`ontology.ttl`](ontology.ttl) or [`ontology.rdf`](ontology.rdf) into your ontology editor or application.
+3. Start using the defined classes and properties in your ontology modeling or data.

+**Documentation:**
+   - Refer to [structure](structure.md) for detailed explanations of each ontology component, their relationships, and examples of usage.

 You can use this ontology by importing ontology.rdf into your application.
 Also you can import  Ontology into your project using the following namespace:

 ```turtle